Praful/allcatsrgrey/README.md

 ```
 ## allcatsgrey_documents.py

-This script scrapes data from the archive, category and regions pages, which all have
+This script scrapes data from the archive, category and region pages, which all have
-links to downloadable documents.
+links to downloadable documents, most of which are PDF files.
 These cover three of the four routes to these documents, which _all point to the same files_.
 (For more information, see the section below _Analysis of downloadable files._)

-A fourth route to the downloads page is described in the section on `allcatsrgrey_downloads.py`.
+A fourth route to the downloads page is described in the section on `allcatsrgrey_downloads.py` below.

 The links on the website to the documents are: